 A super-welcoming, affordable, off-grid 4-bedroom guesthouse, set amid the dramatic desert- and seascapes of the Cabo de Gata”

 You'll find several of these, as well as spreading fan palms, whispering pine trees, vivid bougainvillea and carpets of orange mesembryanthemum, in the shady gardens around the house.
-Plus several friendly pets (2 dogs and 1 cat at the last count), some shy chameleons, an outdoor hot tub, a star-gazing dome, and inviting hammocks and terraces.
+Plus several friendly pets (2 dogs and 1 cat at the last count), some shy chameleons, an outdoor hot tub (October to mid May), a star-gazing dome, and inviting hammocks and terraces.
 Best of all, there's now a 10-metre outdoor pool built into a curve of the hillside: perfect for cooling off in that near-guaranteed sunshine.

 Step inside and find an airy living room packed with guidebooks and artworks, from which 4 simple but lovely guest bedrooms fan out.
 Expect comfy double beds, tiled floors, ceiling fans, gleaming showers and a chic grey-on-white palette.
 Owners Ben and Neil, who moved here in 2019 from the UK, have poured their heart and soul into the project - and it shows.
 Their unstinting helpfulness has already won them a loyal clientele of appreciative guests from around the world.
 So if you're after a warm welcome, affordable rooms, amazing beaches and outdoor living in year-round sun, there can be few better places in Europe.